|Page 2 of 13:|| |

 What would you do if a billionaire were consenting to pay you one

 million dollars (or more) for one night with your wife?
 This is the

-titular "Indecent Proposal", from which millions of viewers, men and
+titular "Indecent Proposal", on which millions of viewers, men and

-women, have been debated for years, placing themselves in the same
+women, have been debating for years, placing themselves in the same

 tricky situation than David (Woody Harrelson) and Diana (Demi Moore),

 the ill-fated couple who met the devilishly sexy John Gage (Robert

 I remember when I was younger; there was a guy in my neighborhood who told me that in every woman, there was a potential prostitute.
 To confront him to his own contradictions, I carefully asked him whether that statement also applied to his family.
 The cynical macho nodded but felt the need to reformulate his thought, he meant that there was no woman in the world who wouldn't sleep with a man if she needed something, that's "potential prostitution", and I must confess I was almost convinced.
 And "Indecent Proposal" is all the more interesting because it confronts this option not with a woman, but a couple.
 The husband is part of the game, and that's the strike of genius some distracted critics failed to grasp.